Preparing for the future must begin, as always, with our children.Ronald Wilson Regan, State of the Union [USA] 1987, 27 January 1987.

 The passage from childhood to adulthood is gradual and not uniform.
 Social and physical maturity don’t always develop coincidentally in the same child, and especially not between children.
 However somewhere around twelve something has shifted.
 Tea sets and Tonka trucks give way to sanitary napkins, birth control pills, and condoms.
 “A dragon lives forever, but no so little boys.
-Painted wings and giant’s rings make way for other toys,” Puff the Magic Dragon (1965), Peter, Paul and Mary.
-Many fourteen-year olds hold jobs, and car keys as the first stage of a learner’s permit.
+Painted wings and giant’s rings make way for other toys” (Puff the Magic Dragon, 1965, Peter, Paul and Mary).
+Many fourteen-year olds hold jobs.
+Some hold car keys as the first stage of a learner’s permit.
 Some become mothers, others pay child support.
 Some hold mortgages, others enlist.
 All before some can vote.

 Austria and Malta have lowered the voting age to sixteen.
 It remains to be seen how many other countries will follow suit, and how far they will lower the voting age.
 One possible determinant of enfranchisement is personhood.
 But, cf the suffragettes, at what age are children to be recognized as persons?
 This age varies according to the purpose of this recognition.
 In Thunberg’s home, Sweden, as in many polities, 15 year olds are persons for the purpose of criminal responsibility.